BraveJamstar/BraveJamstar/README.md

 ---
 ### 💡 Quote of the Day

- Silence is a source of great strength. – Lao Tzu
+ Your only obligation in any lifetime is to be true to yourself. – Richard Bach